aiplanethub/genai-stack/README.md

         Finally, we print the result using the `print()` function.
     ````

-## Documentation
-Documentation and better usage of the tool can be found in the [./docs/components](https://github.com/aiplanethub/llmstack/tree/main/docs/components) folder of this repo.

 ### Examples

 Some examples on how it can be used can be found in the [./examples](https://github.com/aiplanethub/llmstack/tree/main/examples) folder of this repo.